Keewano Unity SDK

 • Every time items are granted (can be multiple times for monthly/daily packages)

-Why Are These Two Methods Separated?
+Why Are These Two Steps Separated?

 Common Cases for Separation